elsiklab/intermine-api-python-examples/region_search_default/README.md

 programmatically search for features within genomic regions for a specified organism (and optionally, assembly).

-Compatible with AquaMine, HymenopteraMine, and MaizeMine.
+Compatible with AquaMine, BovineMine, HymenopteraMine, and MaizeMine.
 Use region_search_faangmine for FAANGMine.